karipov/cross-prom/README.md

 ### Administrator
 `/list` - display the channel list
 `/clear` - truncate the list
-`/setlimit` - set the minimum limit for the mnumber of channels
+`/setlimit` - set the minimum limit for the number of channels
 `/stop` - stop polling the bot